simeg/ngjs-color-picker/README.md

 <link rel="stylesheet" href="css/ngjs-color-picker.css" />
 ```

-Inject the module as a dependency in your app:
+Inject the directive as a dependency in your app:

 ```
 angular.module('myApp', ['ngjsColorPicker']);
 ```

 # Usage and documentation
-For documentation, examples and usage see the [GitHub pages for this repository](http://simeg.github.io/ngjs-color-picker).
+For documentation, examples and usage see the [GitHub page for this repository](http://simeg.github.io/ngjs-color-picker).

 # License
 The MIT License (MIT)